statphysandml/MCMCSimulationLib/README.md

 bash build_examples.sh
 ```

 The examples contain code for a simple simulation and demonstrate how to store and load simulation parameters.
 Further, a detailed example for the simulation of the Ising model is given.
 The examples/python_scripts/examples directory shows possible ways to use the MCMCEvaluationLib.
-An thorough evaluation of the simulation results is shown in the ... jupyter notebook.
+An thorough evaluation of the simulation results is shown in a jupyter notebook that can be found here: https://github.com/statphysandml/MCMCSimulationLib/blob/master/examples/python_scripts/examples/ising_model_cheat_sheet.ipynb.
 All important functionalities of the MCMCEvaluationLib are used for the data evaluation.
-Further plots are generated with the help of the pystatplotlib library.
+Further plots are generated with the help of the pystatplottools library (https://github.com/statphysandml/pystatplottools).

 Template Project
 ----------------